sbose78/service-binding-operator/docs/proposals/guidelines/proposal-template.md

 - [ ] Enhancement is `implementable`
 - [ ] Design details are appropriately documented from clear requirements
 - [ ] Test plan is defined
-- [ ] Graduation criteria for dev preview, tech preview, GA
+- [ ] Graduation criteria for alpha, beta, GA maturity
 - [ ] User-facing documentation is created in [docs](/docs/)

 ## Open Questions [optional]